vktrgama/vktrgama/README.md

-- 👋 Hi, I’m @vktrgama
+- 👋 Hi, I’m Victor Gama,
-- 👀 I’m interested in React, Node, and ES6 Testing frameworks
-- 🌱 I’m currently learning TypeScript and ES7
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+    full-stack, react, node, typescript, sql, graphql, aws, and other related stuff. you can reach me at: vktrgama@gmail.com

 <!---
 vktrgama/vktrgama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.